snagimmo/qmk_shooter/docs/guide_claw_en.md

 If you haven't already done so, please read [here](https://docs.qmk.fm/#/ja/newbs_getting_started) and set up QMK Firmware, etc.

-If these settings don't work in your environment, please **rewrite & refactor it yourself**.
+If these settings don't work in your environment, please **rewrite it yourself**.

 **NOTE:**